 LESSON 24: FILM PHOTOGRAPHY

 Film photography has seen somewhat of a renaissance in recent years.
 After a decrease in popularity with the advent of digital cameras and the proliferation of camera phones, film fell by the wayside.
 Thankfully, the form hasn’t become a lost art, and hashtags like #filmsnotdead and #shootfilm reveal a collection of distinct images showcasing the fascinating beauty of imperfection.
+Want to get in on the action?
+Here’s how to shoot film.

-It’s not hard to see why digital dominates, though.
+It’s not hard to see why digital dominates.
 Digital cameras are designed to be easy to use.
 Most models are equipped with an array of functions, sensors, and stabilizers to help give even the most inexperienced users a firm base to learn photography basics.
 But even while film photography is less forgiving, more expensive, and without the instant feedback that is ubiquitous in modern digital cameras, it’s certainly worth the learning curve.

 Why Shoot Film?